Omar-Muhamad/Catalog-of-my-things-Capstone/README.md

 > In this project, we created a console app that will help you to keep a record of different types of things you won: books, music albums, movies, and games.
 Everything based on the UML class diagram.
 The data stored in JSON files but we also prepared a database with tables structure analogical to our program's classes structure.

+## Video Demo
+This is the video demo [link](https://drive.google.com/file/d/1TExwpImu-W5HFvjVOkPNDBzgieobxuTR/view?usp=sharing) talking about our group project.
 ## Built With

 - Ruby.